jarretgabel/codeshame/Readme.md

 # CodeShame

 Welcome to CodeShame!
+This project is the lovechild of [myself](//github.com/robojack) and [keighl](//github.com/keighl).
+After years of reviewing terrible code from supposed web and app developers, we figured we had to share it with the world and help right these wrongs.

 So you think you found some bad code that needs to be publicly shamed?
 Follow the instructions below:

 ### Contribute
-1. Create a new markdown file in `_posts/` ([example](#jekyll-post-example))
+1. Create a new markdown file in `_posts/` ([example here](#jekyll-post-example))
 1. Submit a pull request

 Simple, right?
-From there it will be reviewed and merged.

 ### Guidelines
-- The code in question should break convention, lack commonsense or ignore well known patterns of a language or framework
+- The code in question should break convention, lack commonsense and/or ignore well known patterns of a language or framework
 - Give context and provide a solution or documentation when possible
 - Feel free to add a gif or rage face to lighten the mood